Edwin Gariguez

-Edwin Gariguez (born January 5, 1963) is a Filipino religious leader and environmentalist.
-He was awarded the Goldman Environmental Prize in 2012, for his voicing of protests on behalf of indigenous communities against large scale mining projects in the Philippines.
-Edwin Gariguez was the former executive secretary of National Secretariat for Social Action (NASSA), the humanitarian, advocacy and social development arm of the Catholic Bishops' Conference of the Philippines (CBCP).
+Edwin Gariguez (born January 5, 1963) is a Filipino Catholic priest and environmental activist.
+He was awarded the Goldman Environmental Prize in 2012, for his voicing of protests on behalf of Philippine indigenous peoples against large scale mining projects.
+Gariguez was former executive secretary of National Secretariat for Social Action (NASSA), the humanitarian, advocacy and social development arm of the Catholic Bishops' Conference of the Philippines (CBCP).

 Early Social Mission Involvement

-Fr Gariguez was ordained to the Catholic priesthood on April 1, 1993, committing himself to serve in the local Church of Calapan in Oriental Mindoro.
-Along with the challenge of pursuing the agenda for being Church of the Poor, he led the program for the major sectoral block of disadvantaged peasantry by organizing Peasant Empowerment and Advocacy Network (Peasant-Net), a provincial federation of poor farmers.
+Gariguez was ordained to the priesthood on April 1, 1993, being incardinated in the Diocese of Calapan in Oriental Mindoro.
+Along with the challenge of pursuing the agenda for being the "Church of the poor", he led the program for the major sectoral block of disadvantaged peasantry by organizing Peasant Empowerment and Advocacy Network (Peasant-Net), a provincial federation of poor farmers.

-From 1998 to 2000, he took part in the campaign for transformative politics by accepting the position of executive secretary to the municipal mayor of Victoria, Oriental Mindoro.
+From 1998 to 2000, he took part in the campaign for transformative politics by accepting the position of executive secretary to the mayor of Victoria, Oriental Mindoro.

-After his tenure in the local government, he worked full-time for the Mangyan Mission, a Church-based NGO promoting the rights of the indigenous communities.
-As Advocacy Officer for the Mangyan Mission he ran campaign programs, and empowered leaders and IP communities to take action and effect collaborative partnerships to address critical issues affecting them, particularly their security for ancestral domain claim, and in promoting participatory and self-determined development programs for the Mangyan indigenous communities.
-He was also engaged establishing linkages with other partner-organizations, on the national and international level to protect the rights of the indigenous peoples.
+After his tenure in local government, he worked full-time for the Mangyan Mission, a Church-based non-governmental organisation (NGO) promoting the rights of the indigenous communities.
+As Advocacy Officer for the Mangyan Mission, he ran campaign programs, and empowered leaders and indigenous peoples (IP) communities to take action and effect collaborative partnerships to address critical issues affecting them, particularly their security for ancestral domain claims, and in promoting participatory and self-determined development programs for Mangyan communities.
+He also partnered with national and international organisations to protect indigenous peoples’ rights.